How We Make Our Own Winter Wonderland in the Poconos

 Anyone living on the Atlantic seaboard can expect snow during the winter season, but exactly how much is the million-dollar question!
 The Pocono region generally sees an average of about 55 inches of powder per year with the occasional blizzard spiking that total every so often.

 But what happens when Mother Nature doesn't cooperate?
-It was a relatively quiet winter in downtown Hawley, PA in early 2012.
-With some of our busiest guest counts of the year, all of whom were expecting a "winter wonderland," what ever could we do?
+Snow has been fallen and melted with little to no consistency thus far in 2014.
+Inconsistency!
+Today alone, we are going to be shifting from 40 degrees and rainy to bone dry conditions well-below ZERO degrees with windchill!
+With some of our busiest guest counts of the year, all of whom were expecting a "winter wonderland," what ever could we do to cope with Mother Nature's shenanigans?

 The answer: WE MAKE IT SNOW!
 That's right, since 1991, Woodloch has been manufacturing piles and piles of artificial snow to keep our guests happy all season long.
 Once temperatures consistently reach 20 degrees and below, we fire up our snow guns and magically transform a blank canvas of grass into a towering mountain of white.
 Woodloch sculpts their own snow tube runs!